 dbm: true

-1. Restart the atatus infrastructure agent and MySQL service.
+- Restart the atatus infrastructure agent.

 sudo service atatus-infra-agent restart